-"Business Day" means any day (except Saturday or Sunday) on which banks in Ireland and England are generally open for business or such other day or days as may be determined by the means a hybrid between debt and equity, permitting holders to convert into shares in the company issuing the bond at a specified future date.
+"Business Day" means any day (except Saturday or Sunday) on which banks in Ireland and England are generally open for business or such other day or days as may be determined by the Manager and notified in advance to Shareholders.

+"Convertible Bonds" means a hybrid between debt and equity, permitting holders to convert into shares in the company issuing the bond at a specified future date.